Five Easy Day Trips from Sydney by Train

 Katoomba and the Blue Mountains

-The train ride west to Katoomba is probably the most popular of the journeys we are sharing today, with good reason.
+The ride west to Katoomba is probably the most popular of the journeys we are sharing today, with good reason.
 You can take a limited stops train from the city at 7.30am and be in the mountains by 9.30am ready to tackle your first bushwalk or hunt down your first lookout.

 Teapot Muesum Leura Blue Moutains